marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

 - Schelling Salience (Faces Beauty Contest)

-The Faces Beauty Contest goes back to ` John Maynard Keynes <http://de.wikipedia.org/wiki/John_Maynard_Keynes>`_ (1936).
+The Faces Beauty Contest goes back to `John Maynard Keynes (1936) <http://de.wikipedia.org/wiki/John_Maynard_Keynes>`_.
 Here, the participants choose the two most beautiful faces.
 Precisely, the instructions go as follows:

 "Please choose the two prettiest faces among the following eight faces.
 The two faces which are chosen most often gain the title "man of the year".
 Of those participants who opted for that pair of faces, one participant is drawn randomly and will earn 20 €."